 First on the left, sitting, is Olga Björkegren, a Swedish actor and opera singer.
 She runs a residence for young artists and an art gallery in her family villa together with her husband Klas Fåhraeus (first from the right), writer and art collector.
-Next to Olga sits Lisen Bonnier, the wife of Karl-Otto Bonnier (bearded with glasses, sitting in the centre of the painting), a publisher for writers such as August Strindberg, Selma Lagerlöf and Hjalmar Söderberg and the originator of Junta.
-Karl-Otto was also a brother of Eva Bonnier, also an artist and a good friend of Hanna Hirsch-Pauli.
+Next to Björkegren sits Lisen Bonnier, the wife of Karl-Otto Bonnier (bearded with glasses, sitting in the center of the painting), a publisher for writers such as August Strindberg, Selma Lagerlöf and Hjalmar Söderberg and the originator of Junta.
+Karl-Otto Bonnier was a brother of Eva Bonnier, also an artist, and a good friend of Hanna Hirsch-Pauli.

 Behind the lamp, we see Nanna Bendixson, a painter, married to a teacher Arthur Bendixson, sitting on the opposite side of the table.
 Interestingly, the depiction of Nanna in the final version of the painting differs from the studies, in which she had a more prominent position.

 The change in the composition could follow Pauli’s decision to bring more attention to Ellen Key, reading in the middle of the painting.
-Ellen Key was a philosopher and feminist writer, one of the best known cultural figures in Stockholm at a time.
+Ellen Key was a philosopher and feminist writer, one of the best-known cultural figures in Stockholm at the time.
 She was a suffragist and an advocate of child-centered parenting and learning.
 Key maintained that motherhood is so crucial to society that the government, rather than their husbands, should support mothers and their children.
-Her thoughts on love, parenting, marriage and sexuality influenced generations around the turn of the 20th century.
-Privately – a friend, mentor and an important source of inspiration for Pauli.
+Her thoughts on love, parenting, marriage, and sexuality influenced generations around the turn of the 20th century.
+Privately – a friend, mentor, and an important source of inspiration for Pauli.

 Georg Pauli, Hanna’s husband is standing next to Ellen Key.
 Further, Richard Bergh, a painter with his arm around his wife Gerda Bergh.
 The last friend, at the back of the room, remains anonymous.

-All the people depicted in the painting sit very close to each other, which symbolizes a close-knit community they formed and the power and importance of friendship.
-And while the setting remains private and informal, the depicted individuals were, in fact, the cultural elite of Stockholm, contributing to many artistic and intellectual break-throughs of the time.
+All the people depicted in the painting sit very close to each other, which symbolizes the close-knit community they formed, also the power and importance of friendship.
+And while the setting remains private and informal, the depicted individuals were, in fact, the cultural elite of Stockholm, contributing to many artistic and intellectual breakthroughs of the time.